opencog/learn/run-common/README.md

 * `nonbreaking_prefixes` Used by the sentence-splitter to avoid breaking on abbreviations.

+* `submit-plain.pl`: Script to send text strings to the cogserver.
+  Used for pair-counting, MST-parsing and MPG-parsing.

 * `submit-one.pl`: Script to send single sentences to the cogserver.
+  Similar to above, but strips out stray HTML markup, and comment cards.
 Used for pair-counting, MST-parsing and MPG-parsing.

 * `socket-send.pl`: Network interface to the cogserver.
 Used by above.